Three Seats for the 26th: Reception

-For the reviewer of Le Monde, after the dark tragic passion of Une chambre en ville Demy returns with this final film to love as the supreme force in his art.
+From the reviewer of Le Monde, "after the dark tragic passion of Une chambre en ville Demy returns with this final film to love as the supreme force in his art.
 Love in this case not only surmounts the age gap between Montand and his unknown daughter Marion but also survives the discovery that the two have unknowingly committed incest.
 Her sexual power over Montand is not idealised or ambiguous but in a bold and surprising fashion goes hand in hand with the feelings the two have for each other.
-Strong though her hold over Montand seems, her still very attractive mother exerts an even greater pull.
+Strong though her hold over Montand seems, her still very attractive mother exerts an even greater pull."